 47 Later that night, the boat was in the middle of the lake, and he was alone on land.
 48 He saw the disciples straining at the oars, because the wind was against them.
 Shortly before dawn he went out to them, walking on the lake.
 He was about to pass by them, 49 but when they saw him walking on the lake, they thought he was a ghost.
 They cried out, 50 because they all saw him and were terrified.

 Immediately he spoke to them and said, “Take courage!
 It is I. Don’t be afraid.”
 51 Then he climbed into the boat with them, and the wind died down.
 They were completely amazed, 52 for they had not understood about the loaves; their hearts were hardened.

-This is why the preparing work of the Prophet Yahya (PBUH) is so important.
-He called people to repent by confessing their sin instead of trying to hide it.
+This is why the preparation work of the Prophet Yahya (PBUH) is so important.
+He called people to repent by confessing their sins instead of trying to hide them.
 If the disciples of Isa al Masih had hard hearts that needed repenting and confessing of sin, how much more you and me!
-Perhaps you will join with me in praying silently in your heart to Allah (He knows even our thoughts so we can pray simply by thinking) in the confession given by Dawud (PBUH):
+Perhaps you will join me in praying silently in your heart to Allah (He knows even our thoughts so we can pray simply by thinking) in the confession given by Dawud (PBUH):